 Library staff is available to assist students, faculty, and community patrons with reference questions, research, or other library needs.
 Assistance is available in person, by phone, by email, and through a 24/7 online chat reference service.
-Students receive library instruction through curriculum classes or through online tutorials and research guides available on the library web page.
+Students receive library instruction through curriculum classes (seated or online) either in person or through online modules and research guides available on the library web page.
 Students may request individual instruction when needed.